kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// +optional
 	NumberUnavailable int32 `json:"numberUnavailable"`

-	// A monotonically increasing counter that tracks hash collisions for
+	// Count of hash collisions for the DaemonSet.
+The DaemonSet controller
-	// the DaemonSet.
-Used as a collision avoidance mechanism by the
+	// uses this field as a collision avoidance mechanism when it needs to
-	// DaemonSet controller.
+	// create the name for the newest ControllerRevision.
 	// +optional
-	Uniquifier *int64 `json:"uniquifier,omitempty"`
+	CollisionCount *int64 `json:"collisionCount,omitempty"`
 }

 const (